AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

          type T3 is new T2 with null record;
       end P;

-* Primitives can be either public or private, except when they have to be derived (constructor functions or abstract subprograms)
+* Primitives can be either public or private

+    + Except when they **have** to be derived (constructor functions or abstract subprograms)

 ------------------
 Tagged Extension